 Tomato and Cucumber Salad

-Salads shouldn't be complicated, and that's why we love a good, no-cook salad for nights that you just want a simple meal without the fuss of grilling, baking or roasting.
-Use up the produce you have in your kitchen to make these light, refreshing salads that come together in a breeze.
+Cucumber tomato salads shouldn't be complicated, and that's why we love this easy no-cook recipe for nights that you just want a simple meal without the fuss of grilling, baking or roasting.
+Use up the produce you have in your kitchen to make this light, refreshing summer salad come together in a breeze.

 Tomatoes are a summer superstar.
 Enjoy them in a refreshing salad or simply sliced.
 Sweet peach dressing amps up the summery deliciousness in this simple salad.

 No Cook BLT Salad